-People ‘unvaccinated by choice’ in Singapore stop receiving free covid-19 treatment
+People ‘unvaccinated by choice’ in Singapore no longer can receive free covid-19 treatment

 Singapore is considered to have one of the world’s the best health-care systems.
 A 2017 study in the leading medical journal the Lancet found that Singapore ranked first among 188 countries in efforts to meet health-related sustainable development goals set by the United Nations for 2030.

 The Singaporean model, however, depends heavily on privatized medical services, meaning that the unvaccinated may already have coverage if they become sick with covid-19.
-In the United States, for example, about one-third of health-care spending is private, while in Singapore it’s the opposite, according to an analysis by the New York Times.
+In the United States, for example, about one-third of health-care spending is private, while in Singapore it is the opposite, according to an analysis by the New York Times.

 Singapore looks to ease coronavirus restrictions on migrant laborers after confining them for over a year